misterorion/misterorion.com/content/posts/caddy-precompress.md

 It's a somewhat convoluted and perhaps controversial topic, but a common practice is to only compress files larger than 1500 bytes.

-The reasoning behind this states: because the most common maximum transmission unit (MTU) on the Internet is 1500 bytes, compressing files smaller than 1500 bytes has no effect.
+The reasoning behind this states: "The most common maximum transmission unit (MTU) on the Internet is 1,500 bytes.
+Therefore, compressing files smaller than 1,500 bytes has no effect."

-For example, if you were to compress a file to 400 bytes and send it, the containing packet will still occupy 1500 bytes on the wire, thus negating the benefit of compression.
+For example, if you were to compress a file to 400 bytes and send it, the containing packet will still occupy 1,500 bytes on the wire, thus negating the benefit of compression.

-All that said, 1400 bytes is a good starting point, accounting for the packet headers, so we'll be using that going forward.
+All that said, 1,400 bytes is a good starting point (accounting for packet headers) so we'll be using that going forward.

 ## Functional Spec